domRiddle/ASF/Setting-up.md

 ![IPC](https://i.imgur.com/NhujZCN.png)

-Now generate your config by downloading it and replace original `ASF.json` in your `config` directory.
-You can now launch ASF and confirm that it properly started IPC interface:
+Now you can generate your config by downloading it and replacing the original `ASF.json` in your `config` directory, as usual.
+Afterwards, launch ASF again, and you should be able to confirm that it properly started IPC interface:

 ![IPC 2](https://i.imgur.com/ZmkO8pk.png)